 Cambodia is tucked away in South East Asia, a tropical region that enjoys consistently warm temperatures and seasonal monsoons.
 Many visit Cambodia to marvel at the spectacular ruins of Angkor Wat and enjoy the country's fantastic beaches, but that's not all this great country has to offer.

 While many teachers flock to neighboring Thailand or Vietnam to teach English, Cambodia is an under-rated country that shouldn't be overlooked.
 A four-year college degree is not usually required to teach in Cambodia, but is strongly preferred.
 The best English teaching jobs are generally found in the country's capital city of Phnom Penh, as well as in Siem Reap and Sihanoukville.

 Home to the world wonder, Machu Picchu, Peru is an exciting destination to teach English Abroad.
 While teacher salaries are not the highest in the market, it's typically enough to cover the cost of living plus spending money.
 Not only that, but EFL teachers in Peru walk away with life-changing experiences that can't be found anywhere else.

 Having a TEFL certificate is a must in order to find a job teaching English in Peru.
 However, having a four-year degree is not required.
 Teachers without degrees can expect to find employment in private language institutes, with the highest demand in the country's capital city of Lima.

 Bonus: Teach English Online Without a degree and Live Anywhere!

 Teaching English online is another fantastic way to earn an income with the freedom to live and work anywhere.
 To secure a job teaching English online, you'll need a reputable TEFL certificate and be a native English speaker.
-Many companies also require a four-year degree to teach online, but not all do.
+Although some companies also require teachers to have a four-year degree, there are many places that hire online English teachers without degrees.